 Construction Accidents in Fort Worth

-There are many ways a construction worker may be injured.
-Some common causes of construction accident include:
+There are many ways a construction worker may sustain injuries.
+Some common causes of construction accidents include:

 Heavy Equipment Accidents

-If you were hurt using a piece of heavy equipment on a construction site, you may be eligible to file a claim against the equipment manufacturer.
+If you were hurt using a piece of heavy equipment on a construction site, you might be eligible to file a claim against the equipment manufacturer.

 Falling objects are common hazards on construction sites.
 That is why workers may be required to wear hard hats at all times on the job.
-Unfortunately, even a hard hat is not always enough to prevent a severe or catastrophic injury when a worker is struck by an object that is heavy enough or falls from high enough to injure them.
+Unfortunately, even a hard hat is not always enough to prevent a severe or catastrophic injury when a worker is struck by a heavy enough object or falls from high enough to injure them.

 Slip and Fall Injuries

-A slip and fall can happen at any type of job, but they may be more common at construction sites where the ground is often unsteady, and hard-to-see hazards are ever-present.
+A slip and fall can happen at any job, but they may be more common at construction sites.
+This is because the ground is often unsteady, and hard-to-see hazards are ever-present.